SebastianOpriel/mds-wiki/How-to-register-your-resource-at-the-MDS-Broker.md

 **Step 5.** Create a _rule_

+Use the endpoint [Rules] `POST ​/api​/rules`.
 You can just copy the created policy into the "value" attribute field (escape internal quotation marks with backslashes if needed).

 <img src="https://user-images.githubusercontent.com/91048868/141153874-e79e3ce3-52fb-4692-8e40-2ff1e56e528f.jpg" width=350>
 <br/>